PapersOfMathieuNls/clever-commit/combined.md

 \section{Introduction}\label{sec:introduction}

 Automatic prevention and resolution of faults is an important research topic in the field of software maintenance and evolution.
 A particular line of research focuses on the problem of preventing the introduction of faults by detecting risky commits (commits that may potentially introduce faults in the system) before reaching the central code repository.
 We refer to this as just-in-time fault detection/prevention.
-There exist techniques that aim to detect risky commits (e.g., [REF]), among which the most recent approach is the one proposed Rosen et al. [@Rosen2015].
+There exist techniques that aim to detect risky commits (e.g., [@Briand1999a; @Chidamber1994; @Subramanyam2003]), among which one recent approach is the one proposed Rosen et al. [@Rosen2015].
 The authors developed an approach and a supporting tool, Commit-guru, that relies on building  models from historical commits using code and process metrics (e.g., code complexity, the experience of the developers, etc.) as the main features.
 These models are used to classify new commits as risky or not.
 Commit-guru has been shown to outperform previous techniques (e.g., [@Kamei2013a; @Kpodjedo2010]).

 Commit-guru and similar tools suffer from a number of limitations.
 First, they tend to generate high false positive rates by classifying healthy commits as risky.
 The second limitation is that they do not provide sufficient insights to developers on how to fix the detected risky commits.
 They simply return measurements that are often difficult to interpret by developers.
 In addition, they have been mainly validated using open source systems.
 Their effectiveness when applied to industrial systems has yet to be shown.

-In this paper, we propose an approach, called CLEVER (Combining Levels of Bug Prevention and Resolution techniques), that relies on a two-phase process for intercepting risky commits before they reach the central repository.
+In this paper, we propose an approach, called CLEVER (Combining Levels of Bug Prevention and Resolution techniques), that relies on a two-phases process for intercepting risky commits before they reach the central repository.
 The first phase consists of building a metric-based model to assess the likelihood that an incoming commit is risky or not.
 This is similar to existing approaches.
 The next phase relies on clone detection to compare code blocks extracted from risky commits (detected in the first phase) with those of known historical fault-introducing commits.
 This additional phase provides CLEVER with two apparent advantages over Commit-guru.
 First, as we will show in the evaluation section, CLEVER is able to reduce the number of false positives by relying on code matching instead of mere metrics.
 The second advantage is that, with CLEVER, it is possible to use commits that were used to fix  faults introduced by previous  commits to guide the developers on how to improve the risky commits at hand.
 This way, CLEVER goes one step further than Commit-guru (and similar techniques) by providing developers with a potential fix for their risky commits.

 Another important aspect of CLEVER is its ability to detect risky commits not only by comparing them to commits of a single project but also to those belonging to other projects that share common dependencies.
 This is important